Transcript title

 2. Demonstrate ability to use electronic flight planning and information systems software and displays.

-3. Describe functions and modes of basic autopilots and flight directors.
+3. Describe and demonstrate functions and uses of Foreflight.

 4. Identify electronic display type malfunctions, identify the source, and take appropriate corrective action.